hesco/hesco-weave/README.md

 connected interface, created by weave.
 In the mean time, I am handling that step manually with a Dockerfile and a wrapper bash script to drive it.
 Those are all in my repository and deployed by: my_docker::helper_scripts.

-# CONTRIBUTIONS

-Please report bugs, feature requests and other issues at the [github site](../../issues), fork this code, add your test cases, patch it and send me back a Pull Request.
-Lets see if working together we can turn this into something useful.

 # COPYRIGHT AND LICENSE